Gaurav-LTIM/Employee_Central_Portal/README.md

 # Employee Central Portal

 ## Overview
-The Employee Central Portal is a comprehensive application designed to manage user profiles, skills, and ratings with role-based access and automated document generation.
+This Portal is a comprehensive application designed to manage user profiles, skills, and ratings along with automated document generation.

 ## Features
 - User profile management with skill and rating updates.
-- Role-based access control using XSUAA.
 - Skill Screener Tab for competency-based resource allocation.
 - Automated PDF resume generation using Puppeteer.
 - Deployed to SAP HANA Cloud via Cloud Foundry.